tbates/tbates.github.io/_posts/2020-11-30-base-First-steps.md

 With `umxPath`, you can specify a variance (a 2-headed path originating and terminating on one variable) with the argument `var =`
 To specify a mean (a path from the constant one to a variable), just use the argument `means =`.
 You can learn more about umxPath in the help and in this chapter on [using umxPath](http://tbates.github.io/ram/path/2020/09/20/Power-of-the-(mx)-Path.html).

-By deafult, just like `lm`, `umxRAM` runs the model automatically for you.
+By default, just like `lm`, `umxRAM` runs the model automatically for you.
 It also returns fit-information.

 *nb*: you can re-run a model anytime with `mxRun`

 You can also request a summary, and plot the output: